MGerckens/HitoriGB/README.md

 # HitoriGB
 By Max Gerckens, 2021

-Port of Hitori (aka Leave Me Alone or Singles) to the Game Boy using gbdk-2020
+A port of Hitori (aka Leave Me Alone or Singles) to the Game Boy using gbdk-2020

 Board sizes from 5x5 to 15x15